jbcodeforce/aws-studies/docs/infra/index.md

 1. When we launch an instance, it enters in the `pending` state.
 Billing is started when in `running` state.
 1. During rebooting, instance remains on the same host computer, and maintains its public and private IP addresses, in addition to any data on its instance store.
+1. With stopped instance, the instance is shut down and cannot be used.
+The instance can be restarted at any time.
 1. When we `terminate` an instance, the instance stores are erased, and we lose both the public IP and private IP addresses of the machine.
 Storage for any Amazon EBS volumes is still charged.
+Note that Reserved Instances that applied to terminated instances are still billed until the end of their term according to their payment option.
+1. We will be billed when our On-Demand instance is preparing to hibernate with a stopping state.

 When we launch a new EC2 instance, the EC2 service attempts to place the instance in such a way that all of our instances are spread out across underlying hardware to minimize correlated failures.
 We may use placement groups to influence the placement of a group of interdependent instances to meet the needs of our workload.